infor-design/enterprise/components/area/area.md

 5. Example showing Get Selected value [View Example]( ../components/area/example-get-selected)
 6. Example showing Set Selected value [View Example]( ../components/area/example-set-selected)

+## API Details

+The area chart is a line chart with the isArea set that adds the fills.
+See the [line chart api]( ../components/line) for more details.

 ## Code Example

 This example shows how to invoke the area chart option using the charts component.
 In this example